Norway-plus model: Requirements for the United Kingdom to join EFTA and EEA

 The EEA Agreement specifies that membership is open to member states of either the European Union or the European Free Trade Association (EFTA).
 As an EU member, the United Kingdom was part of the European Economic Area.
 After leaving the EU and thus the EEA, the only way of rejoining the European Economic Area would be by applying to join EFTA (or rejoining the EU).
+However, if the United Kingdom were to re-join EFTA, it would not automatically become party to the EEA Agreement, as each EFTA State decides on its own whether it applies to be party to the EEA Agreement or not.
+According to Article 128 of the EEA Agreement, “any European State becoming a member of the Community shall, and the Swiss Confederation or any European State becoming a member of EFTA may, apply to become a party to this Agreement.
+It shall address its application to the EEA Council.”
+EFTA does not envisage political integration.
+It does not issue legislation, nor does it establish a customs union.
+Schengen is not a part of the EEA Agreement.
+However, all of the four EFTA States participate in Schengen and Dublin through bilateral agreements.
+They all apply the provisions of the relevant Acquis.

 Under the Norway-plus plan, the UK would have applied to join EFTA and the EFTA pillar of the EEA, without leaving the EEA.
 As an EFTA and EEA member, the United Kingdom would have been required to respect the free movement of persons within the EEA, as that is one of the core rights of the EEA.

 Joining EFTA would require all the four EFTA member states' consent in accordance with the EFTA Convention.
 If the EFTA member states admitted the United Kingdom, the United Kingdom would subsequently be able to apply to become party to the EEA Agreement, and its application would need the approval of the current parties to the EEA Agreement, made up of EU and EFTA member states.
 No country has joined either without several years of preceding and complex negotiations.